Why Asphalt Driveway Paving is the Best Option for Residential Properties

 Stone/Gravel

-Some people install gravel driveways or parking pads because they are initially very affordable.
-You can hire landscaping businesses or material retailers to drop a load of stone on your property that you can rake into place yourself.
-Additionally, the stone will offer a decent look for a while, especially if the area you plan to cover is perfectly flat.
-Gravel/stone material is also suitable for drainage.
+Gravel driveways or parking pads are often installed because they are initially very affordable.
+You can hire any number of landscaping businesses or material retailers to drop a load of stone on your property that you can rake into place yourself.
+And stone will offer a decent look for a while, especially if the area you are covering is perfectly flat.
+Gravel/stone material is also good for drainage.

-With gravel, however, you’ll be in trouble come winter—even fans of gravel driveways admit that it’s challenging to clear snow without disturbing the material and thus isn’t the best driveway material for our area.
+With gravel, however, you’ll be in for trouble come winter—even fans of gravel driveways admit that it’s extremely difficult to clear snow from without disturbing the material.
 It is also prone to washing out during heavy storms and doesn’t keep weeds from growing up.
-If you choose this type of driveway, you’ll often either add more new stone to the driveway or smooth out existing stone—or perhaps worst of all—spend much of your free time weeding where you park your vehicle.
-Because of all this maintenance, gravel soon becomes a much less cost-effective choice.
-For all these reasons, gravel is not a good option for a permanent driveway surface material.
+This means you’ll often either be adding more new stone to the driveway, smoothing out existing stone—and perhaps worst of all—weeding.
+For all these reasons, gravel is not considered to be a permanent driveway surface material.

 Concrete

-The internet is full of articles comparing concrete and asphalt driveway paving for residential driveway surface options.
+The internet is full of articles comparing concrete and asphalt for residential driveway surface options.
 Concrete can be easily colored and offers a more delicate look that some homeowners prefer.
-It’s also more expensive than asphalt to install, which leads many to believe it’s a more “premium” choice.
+It’s also more expensive than asphalt to install, which leads many to believe that it’s a more “premium” choice.

-Unfortunately, in our climate here in Pennsylvania, where winters can sometimes be harsh and cold, concrete is not ideal as a large surface covering.
+Unfortunately, in our climate here in Pennsylvania, in which winters can sometimes be harsh and cold, concrete is not ideal as a large surface covering.
 Even with excellent professional installation, the material itself simply isn’t very cold hardy—it cracks and buckles due to temperature changes and quickly becomes hazardous as it breaks apart and crumbles.
-While asphalt can be susceptible to sweltering temperatures, we typically don’t have more than a heat wave or two per summer that could even damage your driveway as severely as the freeze/thaw cycle damages concrete.
+While asphalt can be susceptible to extremely hot temperatures, we typically don’t have more than a heat wave or two per summer that could even come close to damaging your driveway as severely as the freeze/thaw cycle damages concrete.

 Brick/Pavers

-Another option for your driveway is bricks or concrete pavers.
-Many consider these materials as “premium” or the best driveway material because they costs more.
+Another option for your driveway that’s considered “premium” because it costs more are bricks or concrete pavers.
 While these individual blocks are strong and typically quite resistant to damage individually, problems arise because they do not form a solid surface.
-For this reason, they are prone to freeze and thaw cycles that damage concrete and do not keep weeds at bay over time.
+For this reason, they are prone to freeze/thaw cycle damages like concrete and do not keep weeds at bay over time.

-While you may have a brick or paver patio that has performed well and not experienced issues with sinking or low spots creating loose blocks, remember that your driveway will be driven and parked on daily.
-Your family’s cars, trucks, and SUVs weigh multiple tons and can easily cause a brick or paver surface to become uneven, necessitating expensive repairs.
+While you may have a brick or paver patio that has performed well and not experienced issues with sinking or low spots creating loose blocks, remember that your driveway is designed to be driven and parked on.
+Your family’s cars, trucks, and SUVs each weigh multiple tons and can easily cause a brick or paver surface to become uneven, which will necessitate expensive repairs.

 Grass/Mud

-If you live on a farm or rural property, you may just allow your family members and guests to park anywhere near your house, whether the areas are paved or not.
-Doing so is fine from time to time.
-Still, suppose you regularly have workers coming and going, or you own many vehicles.
-In that case, parking in field areas or your yard quickly becomes a muddy mess that likely annoys everyone involved (whether they express it or not)!
+If you live on a farm or rural property, you may just allow your family members and guests to park anywhere near your house, whether areas are paved or not.
+This is obviously fine from time to time, but if you regularly have workers coming and going or you own a lot of vehicles, allowing parking in field areas or your yard quickly becomes a muddy mess that likely annoys everyone involved (whether they express it or not)!
 Parking in the dirt simply is not an enjoyable experience.

-As we’ve touched on already, asphalt paving checks many boxes in the “pros” column for residential driveways and parking areas.
+As we’ve touched on already, asphalt paving checks a lot of boxes in the “pros” column for residential driveways and parking areas.
 Asphalt won’t wash away like gravel, won’t crack apart if water freezes on and around it like concrete, and keeps weeds and dirt away.
-After all, there’s a reason why most commercial businesses that experience a lot of daily traffic have asphalt parking lots and access drives.
-This material is durable and resistant to damage in ways most others are not, making it the best driveway material for most applications.
+After all, there’s a reason why most commercial businesses that experience a lot of daily traffic have asphalt parking lots and access drives—it’s because this material is durable and resistant to damage in ways most others are not.

 Additionally, if you properly care for your professionally installed asphalt surfaces, they will look as good as new for years to come.

-Indeed, many professional paving contractors like us here at Lyons & Hohl spend much of our time working on large commercial and industrial paving projects.
-Still, we also love to help homeowners improve their properties!
-Whether your home need asphalt driveway paving maintenance or your farm needs upgraded parking areas, we’re here to help with professional and affordable paving solutions.
+It’s true that many professional paving contractors like us here at Lyons & Hohl spend a good deal of our time working on large commercial and industrial paving projects, but we also love to help homeowners improve their properties!
+Whether your current driveway needs maintenance or your farm needs upgraded parking areas, we’re here to help with professional and affordable paving solutions.